spence3033/CSE310teamProject/README.md

 We used Unity to develop this software.

-{Describe the programming language that you used and any libraries.}
+All of the scripts that we wrote and are being used in our Unity game are written in C#

 # Collaborators